Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

 \subsubsection{Second criticism: the saddle point formula may be badly defined}

-One or other player may have a choice of move nomination when $\stateofplay = (\lambda,v)$.
+The posited pure Nash equilibrium may not be unique, and one or other player may have a choice of move nomination at some $\stateofplay = (\lambda,v)$.
 One choice may typically lead $\game(\e)$ to end more quickly than another.
-This means that the denominator in~(\ref{e.altstake}) may be badly defined, because different gameplay processes~$X$ that specify $\totvar(\e,\lambda,v)$ may lead to different values of $\E \, \totvar(\e,\lambda,v)$.
-In other words, the perturbative argument shows that, under its assumptions, this denominator is well-defined; but it may not be.
+This means that the denominator in~(\ref{e.altstake}) is not canonically determined by the data~$(\lambda,v)$, because different equilibrium gameplay processes~$X$ that specify $\totvar(\e,\lambda,v)$ may lead to different values of $\E \, \totvar(\e,\lambda,v)$.
+When we spoke of averaging over the trajectory $X: \llbracket 0 , F \rrbracket \lora V$ to derive~(\ref{e.loss.heur}), we implicitly used a uniqueness assumption about this trajectory: that the mean value $\E \, \totvar(\e,\lambda,v)$ is well defined as a function of the state $(\lambda,v)$, and unaffected by equilibrium selection.
+Even the identification of a local saddle point may fail if this assumption is false.